-Are you struggling to stop snoring?
-Is sleep apnea keeping your from a good-nights sleep?
+Are you struggling with snoring?
+Is sleep apnea keeping your from getting a good night of sleep?

 Snoring can be embarrassing, impacting the quality of sleep for both you and your partner, but did you know that it can also be the sign of a life-threatening sleep disorder known as sleep apnea?
-If you snore loudly while you sleep it is important to get tested for sleep apnea.
+If you snore loudly while you sleep, it is important to get tested for sleep apnea.
 Obstructive sleep apnea (OSA) is a common and serious medical condition that can impact all aspects of your health and quality of life.
-Treating Obstructive sleep apnea does not guarantee the elimination of snoring, but it is possible to reduce it considerably.
+Treating OSA does not guarantee the elimination of snoring, but it is possible to reduce it considerably.

 While not all patients who snore have sleep apnea, loud snoring is the number one indication of sleep apnea.